 Buying Etee Organic Beeswax Wraps vs. Making your own recipe

-I love the whole DIY scene and are pretty active with my newfound love for woodworking.
-So, when I discovered that I could make my own Beeswax wraps rather than buy them off-the-shelf, I was excited and rolling up my sleeves already.
+I love the whole DIY scene and I’m pretty active with my newfound love for woodworking.
+So, when I discovered that I could make my own Beeswax wraps rather than buying them off-the-shelf, I was excited and rolling up my sleeves already.

 But after trying three different recipes involving the use of hot irons, baking ovens and whatnot, I felt that it was just not worth it when you could buy a premade one of much superior quality off-the-shelf.